Skip to main content

 ToolWhat It Does

-list_formsList your forms, with optional name filter
+list_formsList the forms you own, with optional name or folder filter (paginated)

-update_formUpdate a form’s name or description
+update_formUpdate a form’s name, description, locale, timezone, or folder

-add_fieldsAppend new fields to an existing form
+add_fieldsAppend one or more fields to the end of an existing form

 remove_fieldRemove a field by its api_code